milestonetg/transient-fault-handling/README.md

 Supports transient fault handling for most implementations of PostreSQL including PostgreSQL, EnterpriseDB, Percona PostgreSQL, Azure Database for PostgreSQL, AWS Aurora PostgreSQL, AWS RDS for PostgreSQL, and AWS Red Shift.

+### Oracle (as of v3.0)

+#### MilestoneTG.TransientFaultHandling.Data.Oracle

+Supports transient fault handling for most deployments of Oracle including on premises, Azure, AWS RDS, and Oracle Cloud.